Palmetto pride: South Carolina state flag sparks debate

 The crescent (true Palmetto State flag aficionados know it’s not a moon) was worn by Moultrie’s soldiers.
 The shade of indigo — a critical crop to South Carolina 250 years ago — matched their uniforms.
 And the palmetto tree honored the material that soldiers used to hastily construct a fort.
 British cannonballs bounced off the trees’ spongy bark and the invaders couldn’t get onshore.

-The backlash against the original design surprised Malyerc and the committee.
+The backlash against the original design surprised Malyerck and the committee.
 But they listened and came up with what they think are two more popular designs.

-Malyerc also understands the draw of the palmetto tree and crescent, an image that in the past 20 years has cropped up everywhere in the state.
+Malyerck also understands the draw of the palmetto tree and crescent, an image that in the past 20 years has cropped up everywhere in the state.
 Former Gov. Nikki Haley almost always wears a necklace with it.
 Marketing surveys show the popularity is only eclipsed by Texas’ lone star design.
-To appear before the committee Tuesday, Malyerc pulled out a tie with the design he bought two decades ago.
+To appear before the committee Tuesday, Malyerck pulled out a tie with the design he bought two decades ago.

 “We don’t want to dramatically alter it.
-We just want to make it uniform,” Malyerc said of the state flag.
+We just want to make it uniform,” Malyerck said of the state flag.
 “We’ve gotten in the weeds a little bit.
 But you have to, I guess.”

 Follow Jeffrey Collins on Twitter at https://twitter.com/JSCollinsAP.

-Note: This story has been edited to correct Scott Malyerck’s last name.